osome-iu/bounding-misinfo-impact-on-disease-spread/abm/code/README.md

 The final, aggregate simulation data can be found in the `/data/simulations_clean/` directory and can be utilized to generate the figures in our paper with the `018_generate_figures.sh` script.

 A good portion of this code (scripts 001-007) require raw streaming data, and others utilized NewsGuard data, which we cannot share for contractual reasons.
-Furthermore, all of the data files utilized in this repository total nearly 250GBs.
+Furthermore, all of the data files utilized in this repository total ~344 GBs.
 Files we are allowed to share and whose size does not exceed GitHub's single file limits, are available.
-For other data, please reach out to Matt via the email address listed on [his website](https://www.matthewdeverna.com).
+For other data, please reach out to the [Observatory on Social Media](https://osome.iu.edu/).
+Currently, a contact page can be found here: https://osome.iu.edu/about/contact

 See the `./abm/requirements.txt` file for environment details.